Strategic Project work

 When the infrastructure itself is the problem.

 You know your e-commerce operation is not working the way it should.
 The store is a legacy of accumulated decisions.
 The ERP does not reliably talk to the storefront.
 Someone is manually updating prices.
 Product data is inconsistent.
-Every time you try to fix one thing, you hit a wall of interconnected problems you cannot untangle alone.
+Every attempt to improve one area reveals additional operational dependencies, inconsistencies, or structural limitations elsewhere in the business.

 These are not individual problems to be fixed one at a time.
 They are the cumulative result of a store built on foundations that were never designed to scale.
 Investing further in growth on top of those foundations produces more waste, not more revenue.
 This engagement rebuilds those foundations.